Mr. Timothy M. Angel

 Timothy Angel is a dedicated performing artist and teacher.
 Originally from Washington, Angel now resides in Lubbock, Texas, where he is attending Texas Tech University completing his DMA in violin performance.
 Mr. Angel is currently working with the Suzuki Talent Education of the Lubbock Region and developing his passion for teaching through Dr. Shinichi Suzuki’s renowned teaching method.

 Mr. Angel holds a BA in violin performance from Whitworth University and an MM in violin performance from the University of Texas at Arlington.
 Each summer, Angel continues his studies by attending training institutes and music festivals including the Brevard Music Center, Meadowmount School of Music, Suzuki Teacher Development Training, Bravo Strings institute, and the Symphony Orchestra Academy of the Pacific.

 From 2013-2015, Angel held the position of concertmaster in the University of Texas at Arlington Texas Symphony Orchestra.
 He recently won section violin positions with the Las Colinas Symphony and the Lubbock Symphony Orchestra.
 He has also won numerous competitions including the Coeur d’Alene Symphony Orchestra National Young Artist competition in January 2015, performing the Glazunov Violin Concerto in a minor with the symphony the following May.
 Angel’s other solo engagements include works by Sarasate, Camille Saint-Saëns, and Jean Sibelius.
-Additional awards include winning the American Suzuki Institute’s John and Catherine Kendall Memorial Scholarship for 2016 and the most outstanding Graduate Student (University of Texas at Arlington).
+Additional awards include winning the American Suzuki Institute’s John and Catherine Kendall Memorial Scholarship for 2016, CodaBow International Scholarship for 2017, and the most outstanding Graduate Student (University of Texas at Arlington).